guidanoli/wordslide/README.md

 ## Downloading the cartridge

-You can download the latest version of the cartrige from GitHub Releases.
+You can download the latest version of the cartrige from GitHub Releases [here](https://github.com/guidanoli/wordslide/releases/latest/download/wordslide.sqfs).

 ## Building the cartridge from source